Aristide Mugabe: Professional career

 In 2007, Mugabe made his debut in the National Basketball League (NBL), the top-flight league in Rwanda, with Rusizi BBC.
 Two years later, he joined Rwandan team Espoir BBC.
 Mugabe also played in the Zone VI Championships qualifiers of the FIBA Africa Clubs Championship with Marine BBC in 2009 and with Cercle Sportif de Kigali (CSK) in 2010.
 In 2012, Mugabe led Espoir to its first Zone V championship, a qualifier for the 2012 FIBA Africa Clubs Champions Cup, and was named MVP of the National Basketball League after winning the regular season title and playoffs trophy.
 In 2013, he repeated as MVP after helping Espoir win the regular season title and playoffs trophy.

 In 2015, Mugabe signed with fellow Kigali-based club Patriots.
 With the Patriots, he won a title in 2016 and three consecutive NBL titles in 2018, 2019 and 2020.
 He also played in the 2021 BAL season, the inaugural season of the Basketball Africa League (BAL), where he captained the Patriots team to the fourth place.
 On 2 March 2024, the Patriots retired Mugabe's jersey number 88.

 On 1 February 2024, Mugabe ended his 7-season tenure with the Patriots and signed with newly promoted team Kepler.
+He announced his retirement on 10 February 2026, thereby ending his 18-year career.